Search for something

 This course focuses on the development of leadership skills used in managing a successful business.

-Students will analyse the role of a leader in business, with a focus on decision making, management of
+Students will analyze the role of a leader in business, with a focus on decision making, management of

 group dynamics, workplace stress and conflict, motivation of employees, and planning.
 Effective business